 There is no right or wrong… go with what you’re comfortable with… and follow your intuition.

-Why should you use Frankincense Essential Oil?
+Our favorite ways to use Frankincense Essential Oil?

 Frankincense is unlike any other essential oil, with its ability to support every system in the body, plus providing spiritual benefits as well.